-CLAY HILL HOUSE, HASLEMERE (within 1km of station) 100 DPH Mostly 2bed apartments
+CLAY HILL HOUSE, HASLEMERE (within 1000 metres of station) 100 dph Mostly 2 bed apartments

-The Plan defines:

-- > High density as development of above 75 dph, and - Medium density as 45-75 dph.

-These densities will deliver an appropriate housing mix for the Plan area as there is a greater need for smaller homes (one and two- bedroomed) than in Waverley as a whole.17 Developments of apartments are more likely to achieve these higher densities whilst meeting the needs of downsizers and first time buyers.
-Developers should not compromise parking provision in meeting this density standard and should meet the requirements of Policy H9 Access and Transport.
+- 3.8 Policy H2 provides a context to this matter.
+It seeks to ensure that the density of new development takes account of the circumstances of the site concerned and the need to produce high quality design.
+In this context it offers particular support for developments which achieve these objectives and make the best use of the site concerned.
+This is generally expected to be 45 dwellings per hectare.
+However, within 1000 metres of the railway station this is anticipated to be 75 dwellings per hectare. - 3.9 These densities will deliver an appropriate housing mix for the Plan area as there is a greater need for smaller homes (one and two- bedroomed) than in Waverley as a whole.17 Developments of apartments are more likely to achieve these higher densities whilst meeting the needs of downsizers and first time buyers.
+Developers should not compromise parking provision in meeting this density standard and should meet the requirements of Policy H7 Access and Transport.
 The provision of parking beneath developments will facilitate this.
-All development in the Plan Area should adhere to the 'Nationally Described Space Standards'18 to ensure there is adequate living space and permit flexible use dependent upon changing household circumstances.
+All development in the Plan Area should adhere to the 'Nationally Described Space Standards' to ensure there is adequate living space and permit flexible use dependent upon changing household circumstances.
 Given the high value of properties in the Plan area, it is expected that the higher densities can be achieved without compromising on the space standards.
-The requirement to apply the Nationally Described Space Standards is included in Waverley's emerging Local Plan Part 2.

-To encourage sustainable development, higher densities are proposed for sites within 1km from the station since the station represents an approximate mid-point between the High Street and Wey Hill shopping areas and 1km is generally a 15 minute walk, taking into account any specific constraints such as topography.
-Several of the brownfield sites likely to be allocated in WBC's LPP2 are within this area (Wey Hill Fairground, Youth Campus, West St).
+The requirement to apply the Nationally Described Space Standards is included in Waverley's emerging Local Plan Part 2. - 3.10 To encourage sustainable development, higher densities are proposed for sites within 1000 metres from the station since the station represents an approximate mid-point between the High Street and Wey Hill shopping areas and 1000 metres is generally a 15 minute walk, taking into account any specific constraints such as topography.
+Several of the brownfield sites likely to be allocated in WBC's LPP2 are within this area (Wey Hill Fairground, Youth Campus, West St). - 3.11 CPRE The Countryside Charity supports building at higher densities to reduce urban spread and make more efficient use of land.
+It recognises densification should respect the character of the local area.
+Developers should adhere to the guidance in the Haslemere Design Statement (Policy H6 High Quality External Design) and Policy H12 Protecting and enhancing biodiversity through Haslemere's Ecological Network) to ensure developments are sympathetic to the surrounding area and do not compromise or cause harm to the natural environment.
+WBC's Local Plan policies already protect the Haslemere Conservation Area from development that would cause a detrimental effect, the Haslemere Hillsides area from development that would diminish its wooded appearance and Areas of Strategic Visual Importance from new development that would not maintain and enhance the area's appearance. - 3.12 The proposed densities are lower than some development that has already taken place within the plan area, and provide a compromise between making best use of the land and providing a positive residential and public environment.

+3.13 To provide more homes in the most sustainable locations in the Plan Area.
+To make maximum use of brownfield sites.

-17 Refer to Policy H6 - Providing an appropriate mix of housing types
+$^{^{17}}$ Refer to Policy H5 - Providing an appropriate mix of housing types

-18 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/524531/160519_Nationally Described_Space_Standard_Final_Wed_version.pdf
+$^{^{18}} https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/524531/160519_Nationally_Described_Space_Standard_Final_Wed_version.pdf$